Thank you for visiting our in-depth guide to California child custody laws, written for married and unmarried mothers and fathers.

 Every contested California child custody and visitation case (not including domestic violence cases) must go through a mandatory court mediation process.
 The same rules apply in every single court within the State of California.
 Our laws do not provide an exception to this rule no matter how much a parent may think the matter cannot settle or that mediation may be a waste of time.

 Typically, once you file your paperwork the court will assign a mediation date and you will be required to attend and participate in the mediation process.

 Notice, we did not simply write “attend”.
-That is because good-faith participation in the mediation process is an absolute requirement before the Family Court will take on and hear the custody case.
-A parent cannot simply sit in a mediation, with his or her arms folded and not negotiate in good faith.
+That is because good-faith participation in the mediation process is a requirement before the Family Court will take on and hear the custody case.
+A parent cannot simply sit in a mediation, with his or her arms folded and not participate

 At the same time, this doesn’t mean that the parents have to reach an agreement in mediation.
 Good-faith disputes between parents regarding custody and parenting time are normal.

 Mediation also does not need to be a one and you’re out process.
 If the parents were unable to resolve the matter in the first mediation session but made good progress, the mediator can set a second session before the court date for the parents to try again.